 Do we (christian or nonchristian) have no real appetite for truth because we are too busy consuming every sort of entertainment the world provides?
 The pornification of our culture is the curation and addiction to pleasures i.e. “experiences.”
 What brings us the most pleasure-Food, drink, shopping, busyness, power, success, money, sex, politics, movies, our phones, our homes, our lifestyles, games, hobbies, being right, screaming our opinions and unleashing our righteous anger?

 Is Facebook our theater and social media our modern day colosseum, where we are entertained by death and the annihilation of truth, love, our neighbors, our enemies and ourselves?
-Do we want what we want and death to anyone who doesn’t give us what we want?
+Do we want what we want and we want death to anyone who doesn’t give us what we want?
 We want to be entertained!
 We want to see justice play out on our screens, and people get what we think they deserve- likes and dislikes, happy faces and angry faces, and we want them to feel our silence, our wrath and our praise.

 I didn’t know I was taking it this way but in writing about our modern day theater- it has come to light that we are indeed entertained by cruelty and death.
 I just watched a person get annihilated on Twitter for her facial expression.
 Are we that crowd?
 Do any of us really want our lives to be judged by our big or little mistakes?
 How will anyone live- if we live in fear of the crowd finding out that we are all broken, messed up and fully capable of making some really awful mistakes?